-Regulated activity Regulation Treatment of disease, disorder or injury Regulation 13 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2010.
+Regulated activity Regulation Treatment of disease, disorder or injury Regulation 13 HSCA 2008.
 Management of Medicines.
-We found the provider did not have appropriate systems in place for the safe and reliable administration and storage of medicines.
-There were no formal procedures or audits for medicines received and held.
-Reliable checks would ensure safe administration of medicines, and minimise the potential for error.
+We found the provider did not have reliable and safe administration of medicines systems in place.
+There were no formal procedures or audits for medicines received and held